Yzzz1803/yzzz.github.io/_posts/2023-05-25-Few-shot-classification-model-with-PyTorch.md

 ---
-title: Welcome
+title: Few-shot classification model with PyTorch
 tags: PyTorch, Deep Learning
 ---

-# Few-shot classification model with PyTorch

 In 15 minutes and just a few lines of code, we are going to implement the [Prototypical Networks](https://arxiv.org/abs/1703.05175).
 It's the favorite method of many few-shot learning researchers (~2000 citations in 3 years), because 1) it works well, and 2) it's incredibly easy to grasp and to implement.